madzera/happytree/README.md

 </p>

-“*Java Object Model API designed for the Java programming language that consists of transforming linear structures of Java Objects with a tree behavior into a real tree structure and allowing its handling.*”
+“*Java Object Model API designed for the Java programming language that consists of transforming linear structures of Java Objects with a tree behavior into an actual tree structure and allowing its handling.*”

 <p align="center">